 Skip to content

-In the best-selling book Brain Rules, author John Medina states that when people hear information, they're likely to remember only 10% of that information three days later.
-However, if a relevant image is paired with that same information, people retain 65% of the message.
+In the best-selling book Brain Rules, author John Medina states that when people hear information, they’re likely to remember only 10% of that information three days later.
+However, when pairing that same information with a relevant image, people retain 65% of the message.

 When it comes to marketing, photography is becoming increasingly vital.
-In the age of digital media, we are being inundated with content and only the best will stand out.
+In the age of digital media, content inundates us, and only the best will stand out.
 Facebook’s own research shows that posts with quality images see 2.3 times more engagement than those without.

 Your choice of image, whether for websites, emails, social media or other marketing collateral, needs to tick many boxes: they need to represent your brand, capture the attention of your client or customer and successfully convey a specific message.

-Here is our checklist for ensuring you make the right photography choices for your marketing.
+Here is our checklist for ensuring you make the right choices for photography in digital marketing.

 Quality not quantity

-Whether you are choosing a photograph for the lead page of your website or for a social media post with a short shelf life, the same time and effort should be placed on finding the right image to reflect your brand and message.
+Whether you are selecting a photograph for the lead page of your website or for a social media post with a short shelf life, dedicate the same time and effort to finding the right image that reflects your brand and message.

-The quality of your product or service should be reflected in the quality of the photographs you choose.
+The quality of the photographs you choose should reflect the quality of your product or service.
 Quality photography can set you apart from the competition, and encourage trust, loyalty, and investment.
 Consumers want to purchase from a professional, quality company.
 Quality photography is key to giving off the image of a professional business that will get things right.

 Make attention-grabbing choices

-There are 350 million photos uploaded to Facebook daily and 95 million to Instagram and the average person is estimated to view 4,000 to 10,000 ads a day: that’s a lot of images and a lot of messages.
-If you want your marketing, in whatever form, to make an impression, it has got to cut through a lot of noise to get noticed.
+People upload 350 million photos to Facebook daily, along with 95 million to Instagram, and the average person is estimated to view 4,000 to 10,000 ads a day.
+That means a substantial amount of images and messages.
+If you want your marketing, in whatever form, to make an impression, it must cut through a lot of noise to get noticed.
 That is not going to happen without a high-quality image that captures the attention and elicits a reaction from your target customer.

 The saying, a picture is worth a thousand words, is true.
 With careful choice of quality photography, you can quickly grab your customer's attention and convey your message.

-Even in social media posts with a shorter shelf life, do not be tempted to adopt the quantity, not quality approach.
+Even in social media posts with a shorter shelf life, resist the temptation to adopt the quantity-over-quality approach.
 In oversaturated social media feeds, only the really great images will stand out and lead to customers stopping to read more.

 Adopt a cohesive brand photographic style